free genealogy since 1996

 Earlier this month, local railroad historian and one of our founding members, Walter "Skip" Sassmannshausen passed away.
 In the early 1970s, Skip originally gained the City of Fort Wayne's permission to access the steam locomotive display at Lawton Park and labored with a four-inch brush over many hours to repaint the locomotive.
 In later years, Skip started the Three Rivers Railroad Heritage Council to chronicle local railroad history beyond the steam locomotive and served on the advisory team that helped restore Fort Wayne's Baker Street Station.
 Skip was a mentor, coach, photographer, painter, and published author.
 To many in the local rail preservation scene, he was a mentor and a friend who generously shared his knowledge and passion.
 Read more on Skip's life here: https://www.legacy.com/.../walter-sassmannshausen...

 Fort Wayne native won a Pulitzer Prize for national reporting in 2007 while at the Boston Globe.
-Read The powers that be New book traces post-9/11 arc of presidency by Brian Francisco published November 22, 2015 in The Journal Gazette newspaper.
+Read The powers that be New book traces post-9/11 arc of presidency by Brian Francisco published November 22, 2015 in The Journal Gazette newspaper now on the Internet Archive Wayback Machine.
 He has written several articles about Fort Wayne such as the Culture Wars over General Anthony Wayne Day and Little Turtle's burial site, also posted on our Indian Native Ameircan and Indian Burials pages.
 He has an article called The Buried History of Fort Wayne and Culture War by Charlie Savage, post date September 26, 2020 on his website charliesavage.com.
 He wrote a long article When the Culture Wars Hit Fort Wayne A quiet Indiana city declared a holiday to celebrate its founder.
 In the age of Trump, nothing is ever that simple. by Charles Savage posted July 31, 2020 on Politico.

 Celebrating...
 Jim Saxton of Bruce Ewing Landscaping Jim Saxton has received the prestigious Landscape Achievement Award from the Indiana Nursery and Landscape Association at the 2012 Green Excellence Award ceremony on Business People magazine.
 City's Past Illuminated Through Historic Lighting Fixtures Jim Saxton worked at the Paramount Theatre rescues historic light fixtures by Julia Meek published February 1, 2017 on WBOI.org.